 The famous Dutch painter Rembrandt lived most of his life in Amsterdam.
 His old house and workshop in the centre of Amsterdam is now home to the Amsterdam Rembrandt museum, the Rembrandt House.
 The Amsterdam Rembrandt museum holds a huge collection of his etchings.
 Rembrandt’s life story reads like soap story with all the scandals and love affairs.
-Here are 7 things you need to know about the Dutch painter Rembrandt before you visit the Amsterdam Rembrandt museum.

 1. Rembrandt was a business man

 The 2 most famous painters of The Netherlands are Van Gogh and Rembrandt, but their lives and personality couldn’t be more different.
 Van Gogh lived rather anonymously in the end of the 19th century, his genius discovered only after his death.
 Rembrandt lived in 17th century.
 He was a painter and a businessman, trading in art as well as painting.
 For 20 years he and his many students created and copied a huge amount of paintings.